 Recruitment and resignation

-If it is a business-critical role, you should continue.
-But consider whether you may be able to redeploy existing employees or other State services staff to fill this need.
+At Alert Level 3 and above, if it is a business-critical role, you should continue.
+But consider whether you may be able to redeploy existing employees or other public sector staff to fill this need.
 If it is not a critical role, you could postpone the process (if no offer and acceptance has occurred).

 If they’ve already resigned from their previous employment and have agreed a start date, you are legally obliged to honour that, unless both parties agree otherwise.
 If they are due to start during the lockdown, you will need to discuss alternative ways of giving them work to start (but be sure to provide adequate on-boarding support, such as Code of Conduct advice, support to work remotely, health and safety advice and advice on information security).

 21. How should I treat an employee who now wants to withdraw their resignation?

 If an employee has resigned and later seeks to withdraw or rescind that resignation, you can choose to accept their request, but are not obliged to.

 In considering whether to agree, you should weigh up whether doing so would impact others (such as where arrangements have been made to fill the position).
 Even where arrangements to fill the vacancy have been made, you may be able to retain the employee in an alternative position.

 22. How should we treat fixed-term employees whose employment agreements are due to expire during an alert level that precludes them from being in the workplace?